 The second day of the incubator will be devoted to discussions of broader, more general axion dark matter detection techniques.
 The international axion detection community is rapidly growing, and with the influx of researchers from other fields, many new experiments are being proposed.
 The goal of this part of the incubator will be to generate new ideas for axion detection experiments, with a focus on utilizing the wealth of quantum technology experience within the centre.

-The workshop will be held at the University of Sydney.
-More details to come!
+The workshop will be held at the Women's College, University of Sydney.
+The address is 15 Carillon Avenue, Newtown, Sydney.